The Flemish Farm

 The score for the film was composed by Ralph Vaughan Williams in the summer of 1942, and the music was recorded by the London Symphony Orchestra conducted by Muir Mathieson.
 Vaughan Williams later made a suite in seven movements, entitled The Story of a Flemish Farm, from the music for the film.

 Premise

 The film is based on an actual event.
-Following the Battle of Belgium in 1940, two Belgian Air Force officers, Colonel de Woelmont and Major Hellemans carried the regimental colour of the 2e Régiment d'Aéronautique as they made their escape through France, intending to reach the United Kingdom and continue the fight in Royal Air Force.
+Following the Battle of Belgium in 1940, two Belgian Air Force officers, Colonel de Woelmont and Major Hellemans carried the regimental colour of the 2e Régiment d'Aéronautique as they made their escape through France, intending to reach the United Kingdom and continue the fight in the Royal Air Force.
 They buried the colour near the village of Vendargues near Montpellier in Southern France.
 In April 1941, Major Hellemans returned to France and assisted by Captain Vandermies, smuggled the colour back to Britain.
 On 12 February 1942, the colour was presented to No. 350 (Belgian) Squadron RAF, the first Free-Belgian fighter squadron, by Prince Bernhard.